Benefits of warehouse automation in supply chain management

 Collaborative mobile robots

-There’s a range of uses for robots in warehouse automation.
-For example, collaborative robots can work with warehouse operatives to move stock items around the warehouse once the picker places the items in the robot’s container.
+Robots have a range of uses in warehouse automation.
+For example, collaborative robots can work with warehouse operatives to move stock items around the warehouse once the picker places them in the robot’s container.

 They can also use artificial intelligence and machine learning to plan the shortest and most efficient routes through the warehouse.